kboubakri/particle_filter/README.md

 and the static landmarks and to see how close it is to the distance between the robot and the landmarks.
 If a particule is close to the robot, then it should be just as far as all the landmarks.
 If so, the considered particule will be more likely to be the current position of the robot and its weight should be high to underline this fact.
-To express this likelihood between the difference of the distances and the likelihood of one particule's state, the difference is defined as a normal continuous random variable having the difference between the particule and the considered landmark as mean and the precision of the sensor as scale.
+To express this correlation between the difference of the distances and the likelihood of one particule's state, the difference is defined as a normal continuous random variable having the difference between the particule and the considered landmark as mean and the precision of the sensor as scale.
 Then, the  probability density function is build which will ponderate the difference between the distances or in other words, the difference between the position of the robot and the particule.